-Nuremberg family tour for the development of the senses
+Nuremberg family tour to develop the senses

 Nürnberg